dwhiffing/fury/content/aar/nf/nf2_jr/body.md

 and ascended again.
 The sonar room worked to reacquire the surface contacts we’d lost during our speed run.
-Then, an excited voice, “conn, sonar, I’ve got one of the CVs sir, contact’s firming up, she’s the Kuznetsov, flag ship of the northern fleet\!”
+Then, an excited voice, “conn, sonar, I’ve got one of the CVs sir, contact’s firming up, she’s the Kuznetsov, flag ship of the northern fleet!”

 “Give me a proper contact report sailor.”